jodev18/WristTrack/rootfw-5.x/docs/wiki/Shell.md

 shell.destroy();
 ```

 The `Shell` class does not really deal with strings, but instead with a [Command](Command.md) class that acts as both input and output container.
-But it has convenient methods that automaticaly creates a `Command` with the parsed string and populates it with shell output.
+But it has convenient methods that automatically creates a `Command` with the parsed string and populates it with shell output.

 ### Example: Using Command class